-Three ounces of cooked hamburger patty provides the same amount of biotin as a pork chop, that is, 3.8 mcg.
+Yes, three ounces of cooked hamburger patty provide the same amount of biotin as a pork chop, that is, 3.8 mcg.
 Therefore, this kind of food is one of the great vitamin B7 sources, and you can add it to your diet.

 Pink salmon is a highly nutritious food with a number of health benefits.
 In three ounces of pink salmon canned in water, you get 5 mcg of vitamin B7.
 Moreover, this fatty fish is rich in omega-3 fatty acids, which improve brain function and neurological health.
 It is also a great source of selenium and phosphorus.

 Tuna is another type of fish that belongs to vitamin B7 rich foods as three ounces of canned tuna have 0.6 mcg of this nutrient.
 In addition, this type of fish is packed with niacin and vitamin B12.
 If you include it in your diet, you will also get a fair amount of selenium and phosphorus.

 Egg yolks are high in biotin.
 If you eat one cooked egg, you will get 10 mcg of vitamin B7.
 Eggs are considered a superfood as they provide almost all nutrients that we need.
 They are especially rich in vitamin A, riboflavin, and vitamin B12.
 In addition, they are an excellent source of selenium.